You can technically be your own Registered Agent in West Virginia, but there’s no reason to be.

 (Unfortunately, most Registered Agent Services and LLC filing companies hide this information.)

 Note: Some states call the Registered Agent a Resident Agent or Statutory Agent.
 West Virginia calls it an Agent of Process.
 These all mean the same thing.
 We will call it a Registered Agent to keep it simple.
-For more information, please see what is a Registered Agent called in each state.

 What’s the purpose of a Registered Agent?